-What to do with features that fail testing?
+What do we do with the features that fail the tests?

 There are several strategies here.
 One would be that you keep the items on the board while you submit issues in the developers’ support board.
 Another would be to move the task back to the developers’ board and label it as failed.
 Later on, you can get reports based on the number of retests needed before successful.

 This is how your distribution chart could look like based on the number of retests a given feature passes through:

 Give Kanbanize a try with your QA team and let us know how it works.
 We would be more than happy to help you!

 Try out other Kanban board examples for free: